We absolutely can’t thank you enough.

 Regardless of whether a patient communicates symptoms to a physician, the duty to responsibly diagnose a condition rests with the doctor.
 When the signs of an illness are present and missed, or when a doctor negligently fails to follow up on symptoms, conduct proper testing and medical analysis – the results can be fatal.

-Who Is Responsible for My Delayed Diagnosis?
+for My Delayed Diagnosis?

 One challenge facing patients in medical malpractice cases is finding the doctor who is responsible for their care and injuries.
 With our medical system so streamlined and less personalized, it is common for a patient to see an admitting, attending and a referring physician during the course of treatment for one single injury.